Biking beats the black dog

 For some folk, getting out on their mountain bike can be a lifeline.
 It’s the thing that preserves positivity and staves off depression and bad thoughts.

-Today is World Mental Health Day.
-It’s a day set up to help discuss mental health and to help end mental health discrimination.
+This week (May 13-19) is Mental Health Awareness Week.
+It’s set up to help discuss mental health and to help end mental health discrimination.

 Get dirty, get happy